jsb58p/CS-303-Assignment-1/README.md

 **Parameter 2: int**

-Integer representing the repition of the integer being searched for.
+Integer representing the repitition of the integer being searched for.
 Default is 1.
-If there are n array elements containing the value from Parameter 1, then passing n for the second parameter will return the index of the nth Parameter 1 value.
-If the value from Paramter 1 is not found, or the value passed for Parameter 2 is greater than n, then function returns -1.
+If there are *n* array elements containing the value from Parameter 1, then passing *n* for the second parameter will return the index of the *n*th Parameter 1 value.
+If the value from Paramter 1 is not found, or the value passed for Parameter 2 is greater than *n*, then function returns -1.

 *Exception thrown if Parameter 2 is outside the bounds of possibility (Parameter 2 is less than 1 or Parameter 2 is greater than the maximum size of the array).*